ververica/sql-training/README.md

 * run SQL queries on streams.
 * use Flink's SQL CLI client.
-* perform window aggregations and window joins with SQL queries.
+* perform window aggregations, stream joins, and pattern matching with SQL queries.
 * specify a continuous SQL query that maintain a dynamic result table.
 * write the result of streaming SQL queries to Kafka and ElasticSearch.